 I love to entertain but it can be just so much work.
 I thought it would be fun to share some party hacks for getting a full southern menu on the buffet for your friends with a minimal amount of effort.
 Perfect for hosting a last-minute Derby party no matter where you are or for any southern-themed festivities all year round!

-10 hostess hacks for throwing a Southern themed Kentucky Derby party:
+10 hostess hacks: the best Southern themed Kentucky Derby party ideas:

 1. Mix your own mint julep bar: